synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     app.listen(80)
 ```

-Just like the web server object, the SnapCom object does not automatically get created just because we defined it.
+Just like the web server object, the SnapCom object does not automatically get created just because we *defined* it.
 Here is where we rectify that.

 ```python
     snapCom = SnapCom()
 ```

-Remember, variable snapCom was defined up above to be global.
+Remember, variable snapCom was defined up above to be **global**.
 The rest of this program can make use of it, refer back to the on_message() routine.

-The “Tornado” library was previously given a “heads up” that he was expected to run the show.
-Here is where hs is given the actual “green light”.
+The “Tornado” library was previously given a “heads up” that it was expected to run the show.
+Here is where it is given the actual “green light”.

 ```python
     tornado.ioloop.IOLoop.instance().start()
 ```

 The above line of code is actually very important.
-Without it, the system still would not do anything useful.
+Without it, the system **still** would not do anything useful.

 Finally, as always the use of the following paradigm allows standalone programs like this one to also be reused as libraries themselves (for example, if you wanted to reuse the WebSocketHandler or SnapCom classes).